 Please keep the following in mind when applying for CEDAC’s predevelopment and/or acquisition loan funds:

-Please talk with your CEDAC project manager or the Director of Housing Development about your project before beginning your application to introduce your project and confirm eligibility for CEDAC funds.
+Please talk with your CEDAC project manager or the Director of Housing Development and Preservation about your project before beginning your application to introduce your project and confirm eligibility for CEDAC funds.

-If you have drafted or recently submitted another funding application for your project, such as to your municipality or DHCD, you may submit relevant portions in lieu of the corresponding parts of the CEDAC application.
+If you have drafted or recently submitted another funding application for your project, such as to your municipality or EOHLC, you may submit relevant portions in lieu of the corresponding parts of the CEDAC application.
 However, please be sure to include the following:

 The cover page and certification form from the CEDAC application;